-In a short sale, you sell your home for less than the total debt remaining on the mortgage and the proceeds of the sale pay off a portion of the mortgage balance.
+In a short sale, you sell your home for less than the total debt remaining on the mortgage; the proceeds of the sale pay off a portion of the mortgage balance.
 The lender accepts the "short" amount to satisfy the debt and releases the mortgage lien.
-Short sales are one way for borrowers to avoid foreclosure.
-(Learn more about short sales to avoid of foreclosure.)
+Short sales are one way borrowers can prevent a foreclosure.

-In order to obtain clear title following a short sale, the first mortgage lender must receive releases from all of the lienholders.
-This means that if there is a second mortgage, tax lien, and/or home equity line of credit on the property, all must sign off on the short sale deal -- not just your first mortgage lender.
-But it's often not in the other mortgage holders best interest to accept the short sale.
+To get clear title following a short sale, the first mortgage lender must get releases from all other lienholders.
+So if a second mortgage, tax lien, or home equity line of credit is on the property, all have to sign off on the short sale deal—not just your first mortgage lender.
+But it's often not in the other lienholders' best interest to accept the short sale.

-However, it is not impossible to convince junior lienholders to agree to a short sale.
-To incentivize junior lienholders to consent to a short sale, the first mortgage lender must determine an amount it is willing to give to each of the junior lienholders to release their liens.
+To incentivize junior lienholders to agree to a short sale, the first mortgage lender must determine an amount it's willing to give to each of the junior lienholders to release their liens.

-Building upon the scenario above, let's say the first mortgage lender offers the second mortgage lender $10,000 and offers the home equity lender $2,000 from the short sale proceeds to approve the deal.
+Building upon the scenario in Example #1 above, let's say the first mortgage lender offers the second mortgage lender $10,000 and offers the home equity lender $2,000 from the short sale proceeds to approve the deal.
 Will the junior lienholders accept these amounts and allow the short sale to proceed?
-Probably yes.
-The second mortgage lender and home equity lender will likely feel that accepting these amounts is the easiest way to recoup some of the money they lent to you and will agree to release their liens in exchange for these funds.
+Maybe.
+The second mortgage lender and home equity lender might feel that accepting these amounts is the easiest way to recoup some of the money they lent to you and agree to release their liens in exchange for these funds.

-However, what if the home equity lender insists on receiving $5,000 to approve the short sale, but the first mortgage lender has only offered to give them $2,000 from the short sale proceeds?
-Even if the first mortgage lender refuses to allocate more of the short sale funds to the home equity lender, this does not mean the deal is dead.
-The extra $3,000 can come from the buyer or seller if they have it.
+But what if the home equity lender insists on receiving $5,000 to approve the short sale, and the first mortgage lender has only offered to give them $2,000 from the short sale proceeds?
+Even if the first mortgage lender refuses to allocate more of the short sale funds to the home equity lender, the deal isn't dead.
+The extra $3,000 can sometimes come from the buyer or seller if they have it.

-The main issue in getting multiple lenders to agree to a short sale is that each party wants more money than they are getting and nobody really wants to share.
-This can make it very difficult to get an approval from each lienholder.
+The main issue in getting multiple lenders to agree to a short sale is that each party wants more money than they're getting, and nobody really wants to share.
+So it can be tough to get an approval from each lienholder.
 Generally, while none of the lenders gets as much money as they would like from a short sale, in the end, short sales are often approved because it is the easiest way for all lienholders to collect something on the debts.

-So, while it can be more challenging to complete a short sale when there are multiple lenders, convincing all lienholders to agree to a deal is not impossible.
-As long as each party receives sufficient proceeds from the short sale, junior lienholders often have little to gain by letting a foreclosure go through and consequently will approve a short sale deal.
+In the end, while it might be more challenging to complete a short sale when multiple lenders are involved, convincing all lienholders to agree to a deal isn't impossible.
+As long as each party receives sufficient proceeds from the short sale, junior lienholders often have little to gain by letting a foreclosure go through and will approve a short sale deal.